coreos/docs/os/sdk-disk-partitions.md

                                   Attr: priority=1 tries=0 successful=1
 ```

-CoreOS images ship with the `USR-B` partition empty to reduce the image filesize.
-The first CoreOS update will populate it and start the normal active/passive scheme.
+Container Linux images ship with the `USR-B` partition empty to reduce the image filesize.
+The first Container Linux update will populate it and start the normal active/passive scheme.

 The OEM partition is also mounted as read-only at `/usr/share/oem`.